WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-20-history-of-the-pack-the-great-wolf.md

 He could see them.
 Dark blots against the stars.
 The hulls of one hundred warships.
 One thousand guns arrayed against him.
 The mighty armada of Victrix Mortalis.

-WarWolff stood tall on his bridge.
+WarWolff stood tall.
 Hands clasped behind his back.
 His cloak was heavy.
 The thick fur cut with many scars.
 A dangerous glint in his eye.

 His enemies would rue his name.